Afeez1131/django-nigerian-state/readme.md

 # Nigerian States

-Nigerian State is a Django 3rd Party Application designed to handle Nigerian geopolitical entities such as states, capitals, and LGAs.
+Django Nigerian States is a comprehensive third-party Django application that provides a robust and efficient way to manage and interact with geopolitical data related to Nigeria.
+This application is designed to seamlessly integrate with your Django projects, providing pre-defined Django fields for all states, their capitals, local government areas, and geopolitical zones in Nigeria.

 ## Table of Contents